Intracranial Vascular Treatments

 What are some common uses of the procedure?

-Intracranial vascular treatments are used to occlude (block) vessels that are supplying blood to a tumor, especially when the tumor is difficult or impossible to remove.
+Intracranial vascular treatments are used to occlude (block) vessels or a blood vessel abnormality.
 Diseases that are often treated in this manner include:

 - arteriovenous malformation (AVM), a tangle of dilated blood vessels that disrupts normal blood flow in the brain.